Awakening to

 The science is not going to hold the answers to meaningful spirituality, in the same way that studying orgasms doesn’t hold the answer to happy sex lives, but it could point towards some helpful information that can reveal a deeper understanding and inform better decisions about practice.

-The concrete reality and how people experience this is an important aspect of true nature and embracing working with it feels vital, meaningful and alive.
+The concrete reality and how people experience this is an important aspect of true nature, and embracing working with it feels vital, meaningful, and alive.

 Awakening is about connecting with true nature.
-If you can connect to the underlying nature in a direct way, then you create more space, freedom and optionality in experience.
+If you can connect to the underlying nature in a direct way, then you create more space, freedom, and optionality in experience.

-An aspect of true nature is more ineffable and intuitive and an aspect of it is more concrete and objective.
+An aspect of true nature is more ineffable and intuitive, and an aspect of it is more concrete and objective.

-Between these things it’s possible to see the patterns of the way that true nature dances through the more ineffable and the more concrete.
+Between these things, it’s possible to see the patterns of the way that true nature dances through the more ineffable and the more concrete.

 One of the most beautiful things about this is the way in which people make sense of experience in very similar and wildly unique ways at the same time.
-Creating shared languages, stories and meaning-structures that people can connect to is intrinsically human and part of our spirituality and natural spiritual growth.
+Creating shared languages, stories, and meaning structures that people can connect to is intrinsically human and part of our spirituality and natural spiritual growth.

 Ideally, the meaning structures that are created can hold a balance between validating and empowering people and holding claims and ideas to a high degree of both intellectual rigour and emotional maturity.